Tracing Future Taiwan

-After seven year in the making studio Ram Katzir and artist duo Hertog Nadler are currently working on an expansion of the art project Portal which unveiled in 2016.
+After seven year in the making studio Ram Katzir and artist duo Hertog Nadler have completed the art project Portal which first unveiled in 2016.

-Portal 2.0 will consist of a permanent installation in Zwolle’s new station square and continue with a series of artworks leading to the city centre.
+Portal 2.0 consists of a permanent installation in Zwolle’s new station square and continues with a series of artworks leading to the city centre.

 For more info visit the Portal website.